The best approaches for Python documentation authoring

 --------------------

-You can also use the special syntax :func: to reference a function (or method), :class: to reference a class and :mod: to reference a module.
+to reference a module.
 After that, write the component name between special quotes as in the example below.
 When an RST parser will build the text, it will create a link to the component you are referencing.
 Much better than writing just the component name.

 :mod:`mymodule`